-While there isn’t much benefit to having ants in your home, there are a few great benefits of ants to the world as a whole that you may not know.
+There isn’t much benefit to having ants in your home.
+There are a few benefits of ants to the world as a whole that you may not know.

 Benefits of Ants: Help maintain soil health

 Ants are similar to earth worms in the fact that they help to aerate the soil.
 What does aeration do and how does it help with soil health?
-Proper soil maintenance of watering, mowing, and fertilizing are great, but if none of the water and nutrients reach your trees or plants it isn’t very beneficial.
+Proper soil maintenance of watering, mowing, and fertilizing are great.
+However, if none of the water and nutrients reach your trees or plants it isn’t very beneficial.

-Aeration of the soil will help the nutrients reach deeper down into the soil and allow more of what plants need to flourish to get to the roots.
-Ants help with this by tunneling around your yard and as water and nutrients enter the soil these tunnels can help distribute them more effectively.
+Aeration of the soil will help nutrients reach deeper down into the soil.
+This allows more of what plants need to flourish to get to the roots.
+Ants help with this by tunneling around your yard.
+As water and nutrients enter the soil, these tunnels can help distribute them more effectively.

 Benefits of Ants: They transport seeds and help plants reproduce